Phyllis Beveridge Nissila

-And to the “Jesus Poem,” if you will, it was “for the joy (also) set before (Christ) he endured the cross, scorning its shame, and sat down at the right hand of the throne of God” (Hebrews 12:2, NIV), which is the living, breathing, suffering, and dying message of God’s love writ for our salvation, that day, on that cross.
+And to the “Jesus Poem,” if you will, it was “for the joy (also) set before (Christ) He endured the cross, scorning its shame, and sat down at the right hand of the throne of God” (Hebrews 12:2, NIV), which is the living, breathing, suffering, and dying message of God’s love writ for our salvation, that day, on that cross.

 And there is still plenty of the other kind of immediate joy blossoming–and inspiring–all around us, too.